Opportunity Statement

 Users thought that the Save/Assign button was related to the filters and not to the homework assignment as a whole.

-After feedback from our inital usability test, we knew we needed to redo the layout.
-We now divided the screen into adjustable thirds that still maintains the order in which the user will interact with it:
+After feedback from our initial usability test, we knew we needed to redo the layout.
+We now divided the screen into adjustable thirds that still maintain the order in which the user will interact with it:

 Adjusting to Feedback